amirkdv/codex/README.md

 ![](static/demo.gif)

 My notes live in a git repo.
-They are written in markdown in whatever format I wish.
+They're mostly written in markdown and each may have a different file structure.
 There are no formatting rules or special syntax to denote anything.
 Just plain old documents, with headings and sections.
 I use dates as the top level headings, eg `# 2021-11-30 Tue`, but Codex doesn't care about this.

 Different files are broken down by date range or topic.
 Some files are daily notes, some are big "archive" files, and some task-specific like a draft of a long document.
 Codex doesn't care about this either.

-I always have Codex server running in the background monitoring my notes folder for changes; I don't pay any attention to it.
+I always have a Codex server running in the background monitoring my notes repo for changes; I don't pay any attention to it.
 Whenever I need to access my notes, I navigate to the Codex client tab in my browser.
-It always has the latest state of all my notes, in one document, with good search.
+It always has the latest state of all my notes, in one document, with good (enough?) search.

 ## How does it work?